briancullinan/morpheus/README.md

 Use the thing to find someone on LinkedIn that the thing I made is useful to (i.e. Purpose).
 Sell the thing I made to them.

+I build it, let me know when it makes contact.

 ## Short term
 1) Componentize engine, combine with Ace9